-Easily view and manage all of your links and attachments in Messages
+Easily find and manage all of your attachments in Messages

 Tap on the contact pictures at the top of the conversation.

-- Tap the info button (it looks like an "i" in a circle).

-- Scroll down until you see the Photos, Links, Locations, and Documents sections (any other file types you may have should also show up here).
+- Scroll down until you see Photos, Links, Locations, Documents, and any other attachments in the conversation thread.

-Tap See all to view all of the attachments of that category.
+- Tap See All to view all attachments for a particular category.

-When you find what you're looking for, just tap the attachment to view.

 How to manage attachments in a conversation thread in Messages

 If you've sent and received a lot of pictures, videos, links, or other attachments over time, then that stuff adds up and takes up precious space.
-You will want to manage your attachments in Messages on a regular basis to keep it clutter-free and free up space for more apps or taking more photos and videos.
+You will want to manage (basically delete) your attachments in Messages on a regular basis to keep it clutter-free and reclaim space for more apps or taking more photos and videos.

 - Launch Messages on your iPhone or iPad.